 How to Write a Cover Letter: Step by Step Guide

-You should always have a cover letter and updated resume ready to go for when you want to apply to a new job or switch careers.
+You should always have a cover letter and updated resume ready to go when you apply to a new job or switch careers.
 We're all familiar with applications and how to fill them out, but creating cover letters and resumes is a bit trickier.
 Having a cover letter for a job application can help you stand out from other applicants, so it's important to know how to write a good one.
-In the guide below, you'll learn more about cover letters and how to write them properly.
+In the guide below, you'll learn more about cover letters and how to write them correctly.
 Continue reading to get started.

 What's the Purpose of a Cover Letter?

 You know you need a resume, but what's the purpose of a cover letter?
 A cover letter allows you to express why you believe you're a good fit for the company you're applying to.
 This document is one page in length and will contain 3-4 paragraphs.
-Think about your experience, skills, and achievements that relate to the company and the position you're applying for.
+Think about your experience, skills, and achievements related to the company and the position you're applying for.
 This is your chance to impress the employer and stand out from the competition.
-If you want to write an awesome cover letter, you'll need to research the company first.
+If you want to write an excellent cover letter, you'll need to research the company first.
 Understand the company's brand, mission statement, morals, and culture.
 Do they all seem to be a good fit for you?
 If so, explain why.

 The Format That Should Be Used